-These kinds of interactive marketing campaigns affect the businesses that use them in ways that increase customer buying power and interest.
+These kinds of interactive marketing campaigns increase customer buying power and interest.

 4. Adds to the Internet of Things

 While it raised some controversy, the company saw an increase in sales.
-After the first month, the fast food chain garnered over 18,000 redemptions, and McChicken sales increased by 8 percent.
+After the first month, the fast food chain garnered over 18,000 redemptions, and McChicken sales increased by eight percent.

 5. Raises Brand Awareness

 Coca-Cola has been around since 1886.
 That’s a long time.
-If you don’t feel like doing the math, that’s 130 years.
+If you don’t feel like doing the math, that’s more than 130 years.

 Despite its interesting advertising strategies, the brand still remains one of the most popular worldwide.
 And that’s because they follow the heartbeat of what’s working.

-The campaign encouraged smartphone users to tweet their first name on Twitter with the hashtag, #CokeMyName.
+The campaign encouraged smartphone users to tweet their first name with the hashtag, #CokeMyName.
 Within seconds after tweeting, a personalized story about their name appeared on a digital sign in Times Square.